rgerkin/mathiasverraes.github.com/_posts/2014-05-14-functional-foundation-for-cqrs-event-sourcing.markdown

 ## Read More

-- If you like the circular representation of CQRS, I have a lot more of them in [Fighting Bottlenecks with CQRS](/2013/12/fighting-bottlenecks-with-cqrs/)
+- If you like the circular representation of CQRS, I have a lot more of them in my slides for [Fighting Bottlenecks with CQRS](/2013/12/fighting-bottlenecks-with-cqrs/)
 - [Domain-Driven Design is Linguistic](/2014/01/domain-driven-design-is-linguistic/)